Questions & Answers about Title I in Central Bucks

 What kind of Title 1 instructional support is provided in my child’s school?

-An instructional assistant is scheduled to provide tutoring to students who are selected for the program.
 Students identified for the Title 1 program receive help specific to their individual needs to enable them to improve grade level performance and meet state and district proficiency standards.
-The school staff schedules time for instructional assistants to work with students identified for the Title 1 program during a portion of the reading and math instructional times.
+The school staff schedules time for reading specialists, intervention teachers, classroom teachers, and/ or instructional assistants to work with students identified for the Title 1 program.
+This time can be during dedicated intervention time or during other instructional times throughout the day.
 This tutoring may occur individually or in small groups both inside and outside the classroom.

 How are children selected for the Title 1 program?

 At the end of the school year, classroom teachers and reading specialists identify students who would benefit from the additional support of the Title 1 program during the following school year.
 This identification occurs as a result of the review of reading and math assessments and evaluation of each child’s performance.
-In September, a letter is sent to families notifying them that their child will receive Title 1 assistance.
+In September, beginning of the year data is reviewed and final decisions are made about identifying students who would benefit from additional support.
+A parent notification letter is then sent to families letting them know that their child will receive Title 1 assistance.
 At this time, questions about the Title 1 program or a child’s need for support can be directed to the classroom teacher or building reading specialist.
-In addition, a parent information meeting is held in each school in September or October, and Celebrate Education Week in October is a good time to visit classrooms and see the Title 1 program at work.
+In addition, a parent information meeting is held in each school in the fall and additional information is shared about the Title 1 program.

 Who are the people directly involved in planning and coordinating the Title 1 program?